How to Secure an API: The 4-Layer Framework That Works

 Rate Limiting

 Rate limiting caps how many requests a client can send in a given time window.
 At its simplest: 100 requests per minute per IP.
-In practice, you need multiple scopes — per IP, per user account, and per API key — because one is never enough.
+In practice, you need multiple scopes — per IP, per user account, and per API key.
+One scope is never enough.

 The rule worth memorizing: even authenticated users must be rate-limited.
-Authenticated ≠ trusted.
-A legitimate account can be compromised, scripted, or abused.
+Authenticated does not mean trusted.
+A legit account can be compromised, scripted, or abused.
 Treat every token like it could be automated.

 Common rate limit strategies: